-Recording performance for RAW data acquisition task is essential issue for 3D/4D, VR and Digital Cinema applications.
+Recording performance for RAW data acquisition task is essential issue for 3D/4D, VR and other camera applications.
 Quite often we need to do realtime recordings to portable SSD and here we face questions about throughput, compression ratio, image quality, recording duration, etc. As soon as we need to store RAW data from a camera, the general approach for raw image encoding is not exactly the same as for color.
 Here we review several methods to solve that matter.

 Why do we need Raw Image Compression on GPU?

 We need to compress raw stream from a camera (industrial, machine vision, digital cinema, scientific, etc.) in realtime at high fps, for example 4K (12-bit raw data) at 60 fps, 90 fps or faster.
 This is vitally important issue for realtime applications, external raw recorders and for in-camera raw recordings.
 As an example we can consider RAW or RAW-SDI format to send data from a camera to PC or to external recorder.

 As soon as most of modern cameras have 12-bit dynamic range, it's a good idea to utilize JPEG compression which could be implemented for 12-bit data.
 For 14-bit and 16-bit cameras (including photo cameras) this is not the case and for high bit depth cameras we would recommend to utilize either Lossless JPEG encoding or lossless/lossy JPEG2000.
 These algorithms are not super fast, but they can process high bit depth data.

 Lossy methods to solve the task of Fast RAW Compression